-ABCN certificates are time limited.
-Certificants and Diplomates are subject to recertification every 10 years.
-Recertification requires the submission of 45 hours of Category I CME in Clinical Neurophysiology, Epilepsy, NIOM, or Critical Care EEG every 5 years culminating in 90 hours by year 10.
+ABCN certificates are time-limited.
+Diplomates are subject to recertification every ten years.
+Recertification requires the submission of 45 hours of Category I CME in Clinical Neurophysiology, Epilepsy, Pediatric EEG, NIOM, or Critical Care EEG every five years, culminating in 90 hours by year 10.
+Recertification may be completed online.
 Current fees will apply.
+See the Recertification page on the ABCN website.
+Discounts are available for Diplomates renewing more than one certification.